ARMmbed/example-deployment-soap-dispenser/README.md

 ## Receiving data

 See `RadioEvent.h` for a hook on which to receive data.
+This hook is already used to process the interval frequency frames (on port 5).

 ## Troubleshooting